bkryzz/modcel/README.md

      1=Insulin, 2=glucose, 3=oxygen, 4=FFA (free fatty acids).
      Then, the indices 5,6,7... can be used for any other metabolite.
-     - Chemical equations for metabolite cycling (the 4 basic and any other) are coded in CellML language.
+     - Chemical equations for metabolite cycling (the 4 basic
+       + any other) can be coded in CellML language.
 The easiest way to provide them is to use OpenCOR to script the eqs and then export them to Fortran; they will be linked by MODLOG and used normally.
+(Alternatively, you can code them yourself in the corresponding subroutine.)
      - Be sure to create a 'compartment' for each of the nr_cel and fl_cel cell types.
 For solid cells, you should define how metabolites are consumed, created and exchanged.
 For